This article was last modified on 27 June 2017.

 It is very easy to use the ROS with Arduino.
 Between the Arduino and ROS is the Arduino IDE tool designed for a quickly and easily programming hardware.
 The communication between ROS and Arduino is done through the rosserial_arduino package, which provide a ROS communication protocol able to work with Arduino’s serial ports.

 The rosserial_arduino package is a dedicated tool engineered to work directly with ROS messages, get the ROS system time, or publish TF transformer.

 Tutorials to setup ROS for Arduino

 The open-source Robot Operating System is a well documented framework that help you to explore all the features and functionalities on a long list of operating systems.
-You have available step-by-step all the information to setup the ROS in minutes on Linux, Windows, or Mac OSX and start using the ROS OS with Arduino.
+You have available all the information to setup the ROS in minutes on Linux and start using the ROS with Arduino.

-Here are the tutorials to setup the ROS for Arduino single board microcontroller:
+Here are the tutorials to setup the ROS for Arduino:

-- Setup the Arduino IDE and rosserial on different operating systems for Arduino – this tutorial show you in general how to setup the Arduino IDE to use rosserial for different operating systems including ROS installation for Windows users;
+- Setup the Arduino IDE and rosserial on Raspberry Pi 3 (Linux) for Arduino – this tutorial shows you how to setup the Arduino IDE to use rosserial that allows the communication between ROS and the serial port of the Arduino board;

 - From this tutorial you can learn how to setup a virtual machine with Ubuntu and ROS on Windows machine;

 - This tutorial show you in details how to setup ROS and Arduino IDE on Mac OS X;

 Examples of ROS and Arduino